-Potty training is a big step for parents and kids alike.
+Potty training is a big step for kids and parents alike.
 The secret to success?
 Patience — perhaps more patience than you ever imagined.

 Is it time?

-Potty training success hinges on physical and emotional readiness, not a specific age.
-Many kids show interest in potty training by age 2, but others may not be ready until age 2 1/2 or even older.
-And there's no rush.
-If you start potty training too early, it may only take longer.
+Potty-training success hinges on physical and emotional readiness, not a specific age.
+Many kids show interest in potty training by age 2, but others might not be ready until age 2 1/2 or even older — and there's no rush.
+If you start potty training too early, it might take longer to train your child.